A short while ago, there was a news story about how Google was panicking about ChatGPT, OpenAI’s “chatty” chatbot.

 AI Chatbots and Digital Marketing

 Digital marketing, currently, has been focused on search engine optimisation (SEO).
-This term encompasses all the activities you undertake to make your website and web pages rank high on search engines.
+This term encompasses all the activities a company undertakes to make its website and web pages rank high on search engines.

-Whether by yourself (if you have the technical knowledge) or with the help of companies like Geeky Tech, you try to make your online presence attractive to both Google and users.
+Whether by oneself (with the right technical knowledge) or with the help of companies like Geeky Tech, businesses try to make their online presence attractive to both Google and users.

-You need to appeal to search engines because they determine if—and where—your web page shows up when users search for a relevant query.
+Businesses need to appeal to search engines because they determine if—and where—their web page shows up when users search for a relevant query.

 The New Way of Searching

 Instead of typing out their search queries and then looking for the answer in the hundreds and thousands of pages that show up, users would be able to use chatbots to give them the answer right off the bat, in natural language.